29 Aug Interview With Voice Grantees

 4) Pamflet Generasi

 An interview with Akbar Restu Fauzi, Youth Movement Coordinator of Pamflet Generasi, a youth organisation based in Jakarta which is part of the Voice grantees network.
-Pamflet is a youth-led organisation established to encourage and strengthen youth to participate in the process of social movement, by providing information and knowledge about activism and human rights.
+Pamflet is a youth-led organisation established to encourage and strengthen youth to participate in the process of the social movement, by providing information and knowledge about activism and human rights.

 5) Centre for Innovation Policy and Governance (CIPG)

 Interview with Thesa or Anesthesia Novianda, Communication Officer for the Centre for Innovation Policy and Governance (CIPG).
 Evolving from a study group of Indonesian scholars abroad since 2007, Centre for Innovation Policy and Governance (CIPG) was officially established in Jakarta, Indonesia in 2010.
-The Centre is considered to be among the first advisory groups in Indonesia with keen interest in building Indonesian research capacities across many sectors.
+The Centre is considered to be among the first advisory groups in Indonesia with a keen interest in building Indonesian research capacities across many sectors.

 6) Rumah Cemara

 We interviewed Eric Arfianto, a Media Officer of Rumah Cemara, Bandung, Indonesia.
 Rumah Cemara is working with marginalised groups and People Living with HIV so that they can live without stigma or discrimination.
 Rumah Cemara is a civil service organisation established in Indonesia in 2003.
 Their main goal is to improve the quality of life of a targeted group of key people, so that they can live without stigma or discrimination, have equal access to quality health services, are protected under right-based laws and have opportunities for development.